FLORENCE NIGHTINGALE – HEALTH AND NURSING PIONEER

 Florence was fortunate in that her father made sure she received far more education than most English women or men.
 He had her learn Latin, Greek, Italian, history, many sciences, writing and mathematics.

-She also understood the unusual phenomenon of retracing, something that few people today understand.
-She had direct experience with it, and knew it was real.
+Retracing.
+Florence understood the unusual phenomenon of retracing, something that few people today understand.

 She learned to look for the flare-up, as she called it.
 This, she said, was evidence of deep healing and true regeneration of the body.

 Teaching and understanding these flare-ups or purification reactions is one of the central themes of this website and of development science.
 For details, read Retracing And Healing Reactions.
 Also, read Introduction To Development and Introduction To The Development Program.

 Much more can be said about Florence Nightingale, truly a natural health pioneer of the nineteenth century.
 Indeed, others have written biographies about Florence’s long and productive life.
 I strongly suggest reading them for their content and for inspiration.